TobiasHuth/StateSlyther/readme.md

 In order to have the statemachine communicate as intended, the symbols/ variables have to be declared.
 Under _Chart_ select _edit symbols_
 ![dialogue for editing the symbols](pictures_docu/06_edit_symbols_of_chart.png)

 This is pretty self explanatory.
-Right now only python is supported, so no data type is declared.
+Right now the computer guesses the data types!

-After designing the chart in the way shown, python code can be generated and tested.
+After designing the chart in the way shown, code can be generated and tested.

 Select _Code_ --> Update/Show Code
 The Buttons of the tester do as expected.